GaryHilares/Supple-Crystal/docs/README.md

 - **Multiple formats:** Because it is built with SFML, Supple Crystal supports the same image formats that the library supports: `bmp`, `png`, `tga`, `jpg` (non-progressive), `gif` (unanimated), `psd`, `hdr` and `pic`.

 ### Platforms
-- Cross-platform.
+- Cross-platform

 ### Dependencies
 #### Development
-- SFML.
+- SFML
-- GoogleTest.
+- GoogleTest
-- CMake.
+- CMake

 ## Motivation
 Too often, I have trouble opening images.
 When I'm in a hurry, I want to open an image as fast as possible to check.
 Nonetheless, when I'm not in a hurry but inspecting an image, I would prefer having many features that helps me viewing the details.
 As a consequence, I have 2 image viewers.
 However, this is also a problem, because it's hard managing both - sometimes I open the advanced one when I'm in a hurry and my computer lags - and it causes a lot of desorganization.